allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 ## What is the Police killings per million population value for each state?
 To compare the number of police killings across US states in our dataset, we will compute the police killings per million population value for each state and plot these values on a `Plotly`'s choropleth map.

 For this analysis, we need the population estimates for each state and the full state names.
-These details are not in the Washington Post's data set so we need to get them from other sources.
-We will use the `state.abb` (contains the 2-letter state name abbreviations) and `state.name` (contains the full state names) data sets available in R to get the full state names into our `shooting_data` dataframe.
+These details are not in the Washington Post's dataset so we need to get them from other sources.
+We will use the `state.abb` (contains the 2-letter state name abbreviations) and `state.name` (contains the full state names) datasets available in R to get the full state names into our `shooting_data` dataframe.

 The `state` data sets contain information relating to the 50 states of the US and they are arranged according to alphabetical order of the state names.
 So for an index `i`, the 2-letter state name abbreviation at `state.abb[i]` will map to the full state name at `state.name[i]`.
-One caveat of the `state` data sets is that it does not contain information about the District of Columbia.
+One caveat of the `state` datasets is that they do not contain information about the District of Columbia.

 For the population estimates of each state, I created a state population data set from data I extracted from the [United States Census Bureau website](https://www.census.gov/popest/data/state/totals/2015/index.html){:target="_blank"}.
 I have cleaned the data set and it contains 2015 population estimates for each of the 50 US states and the District of Columbia.
 The data set is hosted [here](https://raw.githubusercontent.com/allenakinkunle/washington-post-data-analysis/master/state_population_data.csv){:target="_blank"}.